kubeflex-io/Linux-Foundation-Coupons/README.md

-# Linux-Foundation-Coupons - As of September 2025
+# Linux-Foundation-Coupons - As of October 2025
 💡 Looking to level up your cloud and DevOps skills?
 This guide provides the latest Linux Foundation coupons and discounts, including up to 40% off on bundles and 30% off sitewide.
 Explore top certifications and save on your learning journey!

 ---